 Similarly, the second variable, labeled with the letter B, has a factor 1 loading of about 0.7 and a factor 2 loading of about 0.15.
 Each letter on the plot corresponds to a single variable.
 SAS provides plots of the other combinations of factors, factor 1 against factor 3 as well as factor 2 against factor 3.

-Three factors appear in this model so what we might consider a three-dimensional plot of all three factors together.
+Three factors appear in this model so we might consider a three-dimensional plot of all three factors together.

 If we were only looking at two factors, then we would like to find each of the plotted points at the four tips (corresponding to all four directions) of the rotated axes.
-This is what rotation is about, taking the factor pattern plot and rotating the axes in such a way so that the points fall close to the axes.
+This is what rotation is about, taking the factor pattern plot and rotating the axes in such a way that the points fall close to the axes.